-Student Name: Class: n lodging a review request, the Deputy Princi Teacher or the Head Teacher of the course, w give consideration to your statement in your I final mark remaining the same or becoming h review your performance in the course and review request.
-The review may result in the The Deputy Principal will decide whether ther original assessment mark. re is sufficient evidence to change the wish to have the Deputy Principal consider my review request in the following course: Course Name Assessment Task/ Number
+school days of the marks being returned.
+Student Name: Cla ss: In lodging a review request, the Deputy Principal, in consultating Teacher or the Head Teacher of the course, will review your pergive consideration to your statement in your review request.
+If the final mark remaining the same or becoming higher or lower the erformance in the course and The review may result in the The Deputy Principal will decide whether there is sufficient evioriginal assessment mark. idence to change the I wish to have the Deputy Principal consider my review reques t in the following course:

+Course Name Assessment Task/ Number